 Goodnight laughed aloud.
 “You’ve treed the whole pack of them, then?”
 He grinned, trying to imagine the sight.
 Yes, he could just see the whole lot of those farmers and shopkeepers diving for the first building possessed of a door they could barricade once they realized there was nothing but open street between them and the aim of an incensed Billy Rocks.
 Served them right for getting Billy’s ire up, so far as Goody was concerned.
 Damned fools.
 He chuckled to himself, trying to imagine just how matters would have gone if they’d tried that little stunt with Sam.

-Except he really couldn’t imagine any of citizen of this town daring to buck Sam Chisolm’s calm, self-assured authority so blatantly.
+Except he really couldn’t imagine any citizen of Rose Creek daring to buck Sam Chisolm’s calm, self-assured authority so blatantly.
 Nor could he envision them offering such disrespect to “legends” like himself and Jack Horne.
 Even jovial wastrels like Vasquez and Faraday had a familiarity about them that at least invited basic courtesy.
 But Billy?
 Folks had a habit of dismissing Billy, the outsider who made no effort to meet anyone on terms that involved humbling himself.
 Goodnight had seen it again and again, even when such dismissal had been nothing but prideful, occasionally fatal, foolishness.
 And to hear that Billy had been offered that level of insult when he was here, like as not to die as beside the very rabbit-hearted cowards he’d been trying to instruct in the ways of saving their own homes and hides…

 Suddenly, Goodnight didn’t think he was going to have to reach so deep to find that mad he’d been looking for.